New to collecting? Learn what to avoid on the Tutorials page.

-We begin with complete disassembly of the movement, right down to the jewel settings.
-All the parts spend time in an ultrasonic bath before examining them under the stereoscope.
-Oscillation, poise and free-spin tests are performed on the balance wheel and the gear train, and the mainspring is checked.
-Reassembly using synthetic oils is next, followed by timing and positional accuracy testing on the digital Timegrapher.
+The movement is completely disassembled and all the parts are cleaned in an ultrasonic bath.
+Checks are performed on the balance wheel, gear train, and mainspring.
+Reassembly using synthetic oils is next, followed by positional accuracy testing on the digital Timegrapher.

 A clean dial was a requirement back in the days of railroads, so we offer basic repairs of all sizes of glass-enamel and metal dials.